rstrickstrock/GrOW_multi-scale_steepest-descent/README.md

 # Installation and execution guide

-- copy the "Code" directory to the desired location
+- copy the code directory ("FFLOW/") to the desired location
-- navigate to Code/GrOW/
+- navigate to FFLOW/
 - exectute the main script the following way:

     python main.py <config>